Read about our award winning Coronavirus (COVID-19) cover included on all policies here

 How do I make a claim?

-The quickest way to make a claim for cancellation due to Coronavirus is online.
+The quickest way to make a claim is online.
 Please be aware that in all cases you should attempt to obtain a refund or voucher from your travel provider prior to making a claim.
 If you are concerned about the requirement to notify us as soon as possible of a loss please be assured that you do not need to make a claim until such point as your travel provider has formally in writing denied your request.

 Make a claim online: Enter your Customer Zone and click 'Make a Claim', please note for your security you will need to enter your post code to verify your identity.

-Please note the above information relates to general claims only, if you need to make a claim for a Medical or other Emergency, under Gadget Cover or for Scheduled Airline Failure or End Supplier Failure please view our claims page for more information.
+For more information, or if you need to make a claim for a Medical or other Emergency, or for Gadget Cover please view our claims page for more information.

 I would like to make a complaint about a delay in processing my claim